Mountain City, Tennessee: Geography

 Mountain City is located at 36°28′6″N 81°48′14″W (36.468444, -81.803856).
 According to the United States Census Bureau, the town has a total area of 3.3 square miles (8.6 km2), all land.
 At just over 2400 ft, Mountain City is situated in one of the highest valleys in the state of Tennessee.
 Doe Mountain rises to the southwest, Forge Mountain rises to the east, and the Iron Mountains rise prominently to the north.
 The Tennessee-North Carolina border runs opposite Forge Mountain approximately 5 mi east of Mountain City, and the Tennessee-Virginia border passes about 10 mi to the north.

 U.S. Route 421 (Shady Street) connects Mountain City with Bristol, Tennessee, to the northwest and Boone, North Carolina, to the southeast.
-Tennessee State Route 67 traverses the Doe Creek Valley on the north side of Doe Mountain, and connects Mountain City with Carter County and the Watauga Lake areas to the west.
-A spur of S.R.
-67, S.R.
-167, follows the Roan Creek Valley on the south side of Doe Mountain, rejoining S.R.
+Tennessee State Route 67 traverses the Doe Creek Valley on the north side of Doe Mountain and connects Mountain City with Carter County and the Watauga Lake areas to the west.
+State Route 167 follows the Roan Creek Valley on the south side of Doe Mountain, rejoining S.R.
 67 at Shouns in the southern part of Mountain City.
 Tennessee State Route 91 connects Mountain City to Laurel Bloomery, Tennessee, and Damascus, Virginia, to the north (the road becomes Virginia State Route 91 at the state line).